KueiChinHuang/ClimgingRoutesReview/README.md

 # Doris' Climbing Gym Routes Review
 <p>This is an app for a rock-climbing gym.
-This app allow climbers to share their thoughts about a specific route with other climbers and the rock setters, so the climbing routes in the gym can be improved.</p>
+This app allows climbers to share their thoughts regarding a specific route with other climbers.
+The rock setters can also improve the setting accordingly.</p>

 With this app, users can ...
 - Log in and log out